 8×8: 2 vs 2

-Despite the increased total number of textures, the variety of them suffered slightly.
+Despite the increased total number of textures, the variety of them suffered a little bit.
 In the Dreamcast version there are three mountain textures: one used before the zipline (ai256_iwa31), one used after the zipline (ai256_iwa26) and one used near the end of the stage (d128side8a).
 In SADX there are only two: one before (ai256_iwa28) and one after the zipline (d128side8a).
-Both of them offer less color variety than their Dreamcast counterparts, and only the second texture is higher resolution than the Dreamcast version (and the only texture that is 512×512):
+Both of them are less varied/colorful than their Dreamcast counterparts, and only the second texture is higher resolution than the Dreamcast version (and the only texture that is 512×512):

 Of course this is barely relevant without comparing the actual look of the level ingame.
 Let’s compare the start location between versions.
 The grass textures look more detailed in SADX, but the overall look is less colorful and the lighting is darker and less complex if you look at the badniks and objects: